BackupTheBerlios/excrep/sample/README.txt

 - Click button List
 - Provoke a low-level exception by making the file Persistence.ser read-only and trying to Save a client.

-How do i start the Swing application?
+How do i run and test the Swing application?

-- Start java with swing_ui.ClientSwingApplication as main class and WEB-INF/classes and all .jar files from WEB-INF/lib in the classpath.
+- type   ant runJ   or   ant runA   at the command prompt.
-- You can do the same things for testing the Swing application.
+- You can do the same things as above for testing the Swing application.

 What targets does the build file accept?

 - "clean" to delete the old class, resource, and configuration files.

+- "java" to rebuild the Java class files and copy over the resource and configuration files.

-- "compile" to rebuild the Java class files and copy over the resource and configuration files.
+- "aspectj" to rebuild the Java class files by the AspectJ compiler and copy over the resource and configuration files.

+- "runJ" to compile and run the Swing app using only Java

+- "runA" to compile and run the Swing app using AspectJ

 - "project" to also generate the Javadoc.